-Below you will find important information in connection with the online and on site testing at UZH in the autumn semester 2020.
+Below you will find important information in connection with the online and on site testing at UZH.
 Further information can also be found on our community «Open Channel Distance Learning» on teams and also on the website of the EPIS-Team.
 For information on didactic questions, please consult the website Teaching Tools of the team „Hochschuldidaktik“.

 In a remote open book exam, students take the exam at home in front of their computer.
 If no Safe Exam Browser is used and if no proctoring software is available, no monitoring is possible during the exam and no restrictions on access to other applications and websites are possible.
 This means that, in theory, all permitted and unauthorized aids are available to students.
 Remote open book exams would never have been conceivable without the lockdown and the switch to online teaching.
 The experience of the spring semester 2020 shows that there are also some advantages associated with remote open book exams: there is no need to organize a room and infrastructure for (online) testing.
 There is no need for entry control and supervision personnel either.
 As the responsibility for a fair and honest examination is left to the students, it is important that the exam is designed in such a way that it creates as few opportunities for fraud as possible.
 The conception and implementation of a good open book examination is therefore a challenge and requires many technical, didactic and legal considerations in advance.